adityasoni9998/OpenHands-Versa/README.md

 ## Installation
-OpenHands-Versa is built on top the OpenHands - a popular framework for open-source AI Agents.
-Thus, the installation instructions are same as that of OpenHands.
+OpenHands-Versa is built on top the OpenHands - a popular framework for open-source AI Agents and the installation instructions are similar as that of OpenHands.
 We require ``sudo`` access to the machine since experiments on [The Agent Company](https://github.com/TheAgentCompany/TheAgentCompany) need root privileges.
 All our experiments are run using Ubuntu OS (>=22.04) and we provide installation instructions for the same below:

 ### 1. Pre-requisites:
 * [Docker](https://docs.docker.com/engine/install/ubuntu/)